Create a Website Account - Manage notification subscriptions, save form progress and more.

 A listing of local information to help residents recycle more and waste less!
-Only events marked as "DSWR" (Division of Solid Waste and Recycling) are programs of Frederick County Government.
-All others listings are for are community events.
+Only events marked as "DSWR" (Division of Solid Waste and Recycling) are programs organized by our staff.
+All others listings are for community events or other agencies.
 Know of an upcoming event that can help residents waste less or recycle more?
 Let us know!
 Email your event info to email@example.com.

 LOCATION: 21 Stadium Drive, Frederick 21703 (NYMEO Field/Keys Baseball stadium parking lot)